-The Transmission Customer provides these billing quantities to PJM via their Network Integration Transmission Service agreement.
+The Transmission Customer provides these billing quantities to PJM through their Attachment H in the PJM Tariff or a Service Agreement (NITSA, ISA, etc).
 PJM bills the appropriate Transmission Customer and provides the revenues to the appropriate Transmission Owner.

 5.6 Business Rules for Nodal Pricing Settlement of Network Load